 Communication from you to your team is critical to be able to meet deadlines and produce high-quality work.
 Rarely is any project ever set and forget, it doesn’t matter how good your team is, there will always be questions.
 If you’re not getting questions from your team and the work isn’t coming back perfect every time then maybe look at how you are presenting yourself to your team and if you are making yourself available and approachable so they can ask you anything anytime.

 3. If there is an app, download it!

 What I mean is, whatever software you are using to communicate with your team, if there is a mobile app, download it.
 This is particularly true if you are dealing with freelancers in different time zones.
-You can lose days on a job just in back and forth communication if you aren’t available when they need you or visa versa.
-Being able to get a push notification to your phone when your team has questions can help you reply straight away and could save you a up to a day each time and help you meet your deadlines.
+You can lose days on a job just in back and forth communication if you aren’t available when they need you or vice versa.
+Being able to get a push notification to your phone when your team has questions can help you reply straight away and could save you up to a day each time and help you meet your deadlines.

 4. Set Payment Milestones